 - Prefer soft foods,

-- Perform the jaw exercises recommended by the doctor,
+- Perform the jaw exercises recommended by the physician,

 - Follow medical treatment for pain and take medications regularly.